Arab Coordination Group and African Development Bank Group Launch a Structured Strategic Partnership to Scale Co-Financing and Investment in Africa

 Joint Declaration Sets the Framework for Follow-Up

-The High-Level Consultation Meeting culminated in the adoption of a Joint Declaration on a Strategic Partnership between the ACG and the AfDB (https://apo-opa.co/3YEqzi0).
-The Declaration articulates a shared political vision, and translates it into operational direction, with clear priority areas for cooperation.
-It also establishes principles for institutional follow-up mechanisms to guide the next phase of Arab - African partnership.

 As a practical next step, the Declaration provides for the development of a Financing and Operational Partnership Framework, to be considered in 2026, which will define modalities for co-financing, pipeline coordination, mutual reliance, and regular joint programming.
 It also recognises the central role of the African Development Fund (ADF)—the AfDB Group’s concessional financing arm—in supporting low-income and fragile countries.
-The Declaration also calls for exploring closer collaboration between ACG institutions and ADF.Distributed by APO Group on behalf of African Development Bank Group (AfDB).
+The Declaration also calls for exploring closer collaboration between ACG institutions and ADF.Distributed by APO Group on behalf of Arab Coordination Group (ACG).

 About the Arab Coordination Group (ACG):